microsoft/accessibility-insights-web/docs/FAQ.md

 #### Which browsers is Accessibility Insights for Web available for?

-Accessibility Insights for Web is curently available on Google Chrome only.
+Accessibility Insights for Web is currently available on Google Chrome only.